marvic2409/Proton/README.md

 # Why use proton? (and not its tried-and-tested counterparts)

-It is for 3 reasons that you should at least give Proton a chance - it is unrestrained, much more so than its competitors, with no care wether you want to improve, incorporate, use or sell it.
+It is for 3 reasons that you should at least give Proton a chance - it is unrestrained, much more so than its competitors, with no care whether you want to improve, incorporate, use or sell it.
 It is visually flexible and nuanced.
 Proton plans in some extent to leverage the full visual prowess of a browser much like its inspiration - electronjs, placing its visual capabilities and